-- The University has enacted the following traffic rules and 1. regulations for the safety and security of the SMU community.
+- 1. The University has enacted the following traffic rules and regulations for the safety and security of the SMU community.
 They apply to all students, faculty, staff, and visitors.
-The parking rules. approved by the Vice President of Business and Finance, will be on file in the offices of Park 'n Pony and the Police Department.
-The complete text of the regulations is also available on the SMU Police web site at www.smu.edu/pd/. - 2.
+The parking rules, approved by the Vice President of Business and Finance, will be on file in the offices of Park 'n Pony and the Police Department.
+The complete text of the regulations is also available on the SMU web site at smu.edu/parking/. - 2.
 The objective is to obtain voluntary compliance with the regulations rather than to assess fines.
-Fines have been enacted to deter violations. - The plan provides parking spaces as conveniently as possible within the 3. available limits.
+Fines have been enacted to deter violations. - 3.
+The plan provides parking spaces as conveniently as possible within the available limits.
 No one is guaranteed a parking space on campus. - 4.
 Students, faculty and staff are expected to be familiar with and to abide by these regulations at all times and to advise visitors of them.
 The fact that a violation notice is not issued when a vehicle is illegally parked does not mean nor imply that the regulation or law is no longer in effect.
 The motor vehicle operator is responsible for being informed about the laws and regulations in force. - 5.
 Persons with registered vehicles are responsible for any citations issued to their vehicles.
 Lack of convenient parking space is not justification for violation of parking rules.
 Any unregistered vehicles parked on campus by faculty, staff or students will be cited.
 Repeated violations (three or more) by unregistered vehicles can result in the vehicle being towed or mechanically immobilized (booted).
 Citations are not voided from an individuals parking record once paid.
 They accumulate during the academic year even after being resolved by payment.
 The moment the sixth citation is issued during the academic year, an individual will be designated a "Habitual Violator" for the remainder of the academic year.
-Habitual violators who illegally park on the campus will be subject to increased fines and vehicle immobilization. - All appropriate Texas criminal laws and motor vehicle laws, in 6. addition to University regulations, are in effect on SMU property.
+Habitual violators who illegally park on the campus will be subject to increased fines and vehicle immobilization. - 6.
+All appropriate Texas criminal laws and motor vehicle laws, in addition to University regulations, are in effect on SMU property.
 University police officers have jurisdiction to enforce regulations and the authority to remove or impound any vehicle operated or parked in violation of the regulations. - 7.
 Throughout the year the campus hosts several major events that require reserved parking for the patrons.
-To facilitate reserved parking demands for event patrons, parking lots normally designated for student, staff, and faculty use may be closed.
-This will result in some inconvenience to the campus community but does not authorize drivers to park in violation of campus, state, or city ordinances.
+To facilitate reserved parking demands for event patrons, parking lots normally designated for student, staff, and faculty use